 Métis Crossing is the first major Métis cultural interpretive centre in Alberta.
 This incredible facility mirrors the core values of the Métis community including self-sufficiency, respect of elders, participation of youth, and cultural pride.
 The one-of-a-kind attraction encourages visitors to participate in activities that promote appreciation of the people, customs, and celebrations.
 Learn traditional Métis art from teachers and knowledge holders who host classes using traditional materials, beading, and jewellery making techniques.

-Executive Chef Bill Alexander is working to create a Métis culinary experience to wow all of your senses.
-With a philosophy of land to table eating, Chef Bill’s experience and promotion of Indigenous cuisine is a vision shared at Métis Crossing, and reflected in the culinary programs and delicious offerings.
-Beginning spring/summer 2020, guests will be able to enjoy everything from a quick lunch to a truly uniquely delightful dinner experience, to a full service banquet – all with flavours coming from the lands in and around Métis Crossing.
+Executive Chef Brad Lazarenko is working to create a Métis culinary experience to wow all of your senses.
+With a philosophy of land to table eating, Chef Brad’s experience and promotion of Indigenous cuisine is a vision shared at Métis Crossing, and reflected in the culinary programs and delicious offerings.
+Guests will be able to enjoy everything from a quick lunch to a truly uniquely delightful dinner experience, to a full service banquet – all with flavours coming from the lands in and around Métis Crossing.

 What's New & Coming Soon at Métis Crossing

 The 40-room lodge designed by Métis architect Tiffany Shaw-Collinge provides a boutique experience with spectacular views of the North Saskatchewan river, once a gathering spot for Métis ancestors.
 Each room is curated by a Métis artist and features traditional art and storytelling.
 The beds each have a hand sewn quilt made by women from the New Dawn Métis Women’s Society, which guests have the option to purchase at the end of their stay!